Um die Lizenzinformationen zu sehen, klicken Sie bitte den gewünschten Inhalt an.

 Speaking activity

-Pick your favourite ten boxes and explain to your English teacher at the English Corner why you picked them.
+Pick your favourite ten information strips and explain to your English teacher at the English Corner why you picked them.

 5